 - Download an accident report form

 An incident is when something happens that could have resulted in an injury, but in reality no one was hurt.
-This could be someone tripping over some loose carpet without suffering any sprains, cuts or bruises.
+This could be someone tripping over some loose carpet in a venue without suffering any sprains, cuts or bruises.
 By reporting an incident, we can help prevent it from happening again and causing injury.

 - Download an incident report form

 What cover is provided centrally?

 Events and activities (whether social or fundraising) run by MS Society groups, volunteers and staff will be covered by the enclosed Public Liability Insurance (PLI) where the relevant MS Society risk management processes are followed.

 What does my group need to provide cover for?